Content is King

 During the early years of SEO, search engine results pages could be easily manipulated through certain practices, such as keyword stuffing, which is where you repeat the use of a keyword as often as possible.
 However, modern Google and Bing search algorithms now penalise these practices.
-While keywords still have an important role to play, the modern algorithms have also been set up to reward unique and fresh content, and keywords must be contextually relevant.
+While keywords still have an important role to play, modern algorithms have also been set up to reward unique and fresh content, and keywords must be contextually relevant.

-While there are still plenty of best practices to adopt, in order to improving rankings, you cannot achieve sustainable SEO success without prioritising the quality of your content.
+While there are still plenty of best practices to adopt, in order to improve rankings, you cannot achieve sustainable SEO success without prioritising the quality of your content.
 If you are not making unique, useful content, which an audience benefits from, you will struggle.
 Hence, it can be said that within SEO, “content is king”.

 Common Traits of High-Quality Content

 When people say that “content is king”, they are speaking broadly about the importance of high-quality content.
 However, it is important to understand what this actually means.
 While different types of content may appeal to different audiences and opinions do play a role, high-quality online content generally has a number of key traits.

 Firstly, the best content is unique.
 On a technical level, duplicate content, regardless of the context of why it has been duplicated, can harm SEO results.
 Google algorithms find it difficult to distinguish between fair use quotations and outright plagiarism.
 With this in mind, as much of your content needs to be completely unique as possible.